marlonmisra/vehicle-tracking/README.md

 Now that we have "true windows" or areas of the image where our classifier detected cars, we want to remove false positives.
 To do that, we're going to make use of heatmaps.

-Starting with a copy of the original image where each pixel is set to 0, we use the `add_heat()` function and add 1 to any any pixel that is covered by a true window.
+Starting with a copy of the original image where each pixel is set to 0, we use the `add_heat()` function and add 1 to any pixel that is covered by a true window.
 Since there are multiple size windows and overlaps can occur, on the heatmap (2nd row of images), some areas are hotter than others.
-Next, we apply a threshold to this heatmap so that areas where few windows overlap are exluded.
+Next, we apply a threshold to this heatmap so that areas where few windows overlap are excluded.
 Mathematically, we set those values back to 0.
 That's why on thresholded heatmap (3rd row of images), there are fewer hot areas.
 Then, as the last step, we make use of the scipy.ndimage.measurements `label()` function to turn our thresholded heatmap into discrete areas.
 The output of that is represented in the 4th row of images.

-In the actual video pipeline, I've increased the heatmap_threshold and also made of a heatmaps deque.
+For the video pipeline, I increased the heatmap_threshold and also made of a heatmaps deque.
 The purpose of this is to keep track of multiple frames and do smoothing.
 This works really well because false positive usually don't occur consistently over multiple frames.

 ```python
 heatmap_threshold = 2